 DATABASE THEORY

 Lecture 5: Complexity of FO Query Answering (II)

-Markus Krötzsch Knowledge-Based Systems
+David Carral Knowledge-Based Systems

-TU Dresden, 24th April 2019
+TU Dresden, April 21, 2020

 Review: Query Complexity

-Query answering as decision problem \rightsquigarrow consider Boolean queries
+Query answering as decision problem

+$\rightsquigarrow$ consider Boolean queries

 Various notions of complexity:

-- Combined complexity (complexity w.r.t. size of query and database instance) - Data complexity (worst case complexity for any fixed query) - Query complexity (worst case complexity for any fixed database instance)

-Various common complexity classes:
+- Combined complexity (complexity w.r.t. size of query and database instance) - Data complexity (worst case complexity for any fixed query) - Query complexity (worst case complexity for any fixed database instance) Various common complexity classes:

-$L\subseteq NL\subseteq P\subseteq NP\subseteq PSpace\subseteq ExpTime$
+$L \subseteq \mathsf{NL} \subseteq \mathsf{P} \subseteq \mathsf{NP} \subseteq \mathsf{PSpace} \subseteq \mathsf{ExpTime}$

+David Carral, April 21, 2020

+Database Theory

 Review: FO Combined Complexity

 Theorem 4.1 The evaluation of FO queries is PSpace-complete with respect to combined complexity.

 We have actually shown something stronger:

 Theorem 4.2 The evaluation of FO queries is PSpace-complete with respect to query complexity.

 This also holds true when restricting to domain-independent queries.

 Data Complexity of FO Query Answering

-The algorithm showed that FO query evaluation is in L \sim can we do any better?

-Data Complexity of FO Query Answering

-The algorithm showed that FO query evaluation is in L \sim can we do any better?
+The algorithm showed that FO query evaluation is in L $\sim$ can we do any better?

 What could be better than L?

-$? \subseteq L \subseteq \mathsf{NL} \subseteq \mathsf{P} \subseteq \dots$
+$? \subseteq L \subseteq NL \subseteq P \subseteq \ldots$

-Data Complexity of FO Query Answering

-The algorithm showed that FO query evaluation is in L \sim can we do any better?

-What could be better than L?

-$? \subseteq \mathsf{L} \subseteq \mathsf{NL} \subseteq \mathsf{P} \subseteq \dots$

-\rightsquigarrow we need to define circuit complexities first
+$\rightsquigarrow$ we need to define circuit complexities first

+Database Theory

+slide 3 of 20

+slide 2 of 20

 Boolean Circuits

 Definition 5.1: A Boolean circuit is a finite, directed, acyclic graph where

-- each node that has no predecessors is an input node - each node that is not an input node is one of the following types of logical gate: AND, OR, NOT - one or more nodes are designated output nodes
+- each node that has no predecessors is an input node

+- each node that is not an input node is one of the following types of logical gate: AND, OR, NOT

+- one or more nodes are designated output nodes

-\rightsquigarrow we will only consider Boolean circuits with exactly one output
+- $\rightsquigarrow$ we will only consider Boolean circuits with exactly one output

-\rightsquigarrow propositional logic formulae are Boolean circuits with one output and gates of fanout ≤ 1
+- $\rightsquigarrow$ propositional logic formulae are Boolean circuits with one output and gates of fanout $\leq 1$

-A Boolean circuit over an input string $x_1x_2...x_n$ of length n

-A Boolean circuit over an input string $x_1x_2...x_n$ of length n

-Corresponds to formula $(x_1 \land x_2) \lor (x_1 \land x_3) \lor \ldots \lor (x{n-1} \land x_n)$ \rightsquigarrow accepts all strings with at least two 1s
+David Carral, April 21, 2020

 Database Theory

+slide 5 of 20

 Circuits as a Model for Parallel Computation

 Previous example:

-$\sim n^2$ processors working in parallel \sim computation finishes in 2 steps ightarrow circuits as a refinement of polynomial time that takes parallelizability into account

-- size: number of gates = total number of computing steps - depth: longest path of gates = time for parallel computation
+$\sim n^2$ processors working in parallel $\sim$ computation finishes in 2 steps - size: number of gates = total number of computing steps - depth: longest path of gates = time for parallel computation - ightarrow circuits as a refinement of polynomial time that takes parallelizability into account David Carral, April 21, 2020 Database Theory slide 7 of 20 Example A Boolean circuit over an input string $x_1x_2...x_n$ of length n